 What do Steve Jobs, Barack Obama, and Carrie Donovan have in common?

-They’re brilliant and successful people and they all removed the distraction of clothing decisions by wearing a life uniform.
+They’re successful people who removed daily distractions by wearing a life uniform.

-You could reach into your closet for the exact same outfit everyday and you’ll be dressed in 2 minutes flat and on to bigger and better things.
+Imagine reaching into your closet for the exact same outfit everyday.
+You’ll be dressed in 2 minutes flat and on to bigger and better things.

 Try it yourself:

-- Pick one or two outfits from your wardrobe that work in multiple settings, not too dressy, not too casual
+- Pick one or two outfits from your wardrobe that work in multiple settings

 - Make sure they fit well and you feel comfortable and confident in them

-Have you ever noticed if someone wears the same thing?
+Have you ever cared if a friend repeats an outfit?
 I know I haven’t.

 We’re all too busy thinking about ourselves to worry about what other people wear from day to day.
 It’s just human nature.

-This method is a surefire way to remove distraction and decision fatigue from your daily routine.
+This method removes distraction and decision fatigue from your daily routine.